 Simply put, the less time you spend braking and accelerating, the less fuel you'll use.

 When the lights turn green, don't stamp on the accelerator and get up to speed as fast as physically possible.

 Accelerate briskly but smoothly, reaching the desired speed in a reasonable time frame so as not to frustrate your fellow road users behind you.
 Don't wait until the last minute to come to a standstill either, lift off the gas nice and early and brake gently until you come to a stop.

 When it comes to speed bumps, don't accelerate quickly and then slam on the brakes to go over the bump.
-Try to maintain a constant speed of between 15-20mph unless your car is particularly low or the bumps are exceptionally high.
+Try to maintain a constant speed of between 15 to 20mph unless your car is particularly low or the bumps are exceptionally high.